tytydraco/yessleep/out/When_I_was_nine_years_old_I_wished_to_be_a_mermaid_Five_years_ago_my_wish_came_true_in_the_worst_way_possible.md

 Straightening up, Kenji pulled a face.
 “So, in conclusion?
 Human’s suck.”
 He heaved out a sigh.
 “Buuut, we knew that already.”

 I couldn’t resist my gaze flicking back to the mermaid.
-“They built this to remember the girl they supposedly…” I lowered my voice into a hiss.
+“They built this to remember the girl they supposedly…” I lowered my voice into a murmur.
 “Hunted and skinned?”

 “They killed her family.”
 He corrected, pointing to another sticker.
 “She had two brothers and two sisters.
 Their voices were ripped out.”